Harper Goff: Film career

 He also played the banjo in the seven-piece Dixieland band called Firehouse Five Plus Two, formed by other Disney staff and led by trombonist Ward Kimball with animator Frank Thomas on the piano.
+He was also known as a good whistler, with his whistling used in the Mickey Mouse Club and for the Firehouse Five Plus Two.
 When Tom Sawyer Island opened in 1973 at Magic Kingdom, they named Harper's Mill after him.
 Just above the Adventureland Bazaar shop in Disneyland, there is a window dedicated to Goff for his time in Walt Disney Imagineering.
 In 1993, he was posthumously named a Disney Legend.

 Personal life and death

 Goff was married more than 60 years to his wife Flossie Newcomb.
 He died at his home in Palm Springs, California, on March 3, 1993, at the age on 81 due to heart failure.